jesgs/CloudRig/README.md

-# Installing into Blender 4.1 and above
+# Installing into Blender:

+**Blender 4.2**: You don't need to download anything via browser.
+Just open Blender's Extensions panel, and search for CloudRig.
+**Blender 4.1**:
 Same as any other Blender add-on:
 1. [Download the repo as a .zip](../../../archive/master.zip).
 2. In Blender, open **Preferences->Add-ons->Install...** and browse the .zip.
 3. Enable CloudRig.

+**Blender 4.0**: This version of Blender is not supported.
+**Blender 3.6 and lower**: Grab the appropriate version from the [Releases](Releases) page.
+These need to be installed through Rigify.

 # What is CloudRig?
 CloudRig is a rig generation add-on for Blender, developed by the Blender Studio for our Open Movies.